AODA Customer Service Standard Policy

-We at CLARIDGE HOMES (hereinafter the “owner”) are committed to providing exemplary service to all of our customers (including owners, tenants, members of the public and third parties) in accordane with the Asscessiblity for Ontarians with Diabilities Act, 2005, S.O.
-2005, c.11 (the “AODA” and Ontario Regulation 429/07 (the “Customer Service Standard”).
+We at CLARIDGE HOMES (hereinafter the "owner") are committed to providing exemplary service to all of our customers (including owners, tenants, members of the public, and third parties) in accordance with the Accessibility for Ontarians with DisabilitiesAct2005, S.O.
+2005, C.11 (the "AODA" and Ontario Regulation 429/07 (the "Customer Service Standard").

-The following policies, procedures and practices are guided by the fundamental principles underlying the customer Service Standard.
-We are committed to ensuring the Policy is rigorously observed by all employees and any third party that provided goods and services on our behalf.
+The following policies, procedures, and practices are guided by the fundamental principles underlying the Customer Service Standard.
+We are committed to ensuring the Policy is rigorously observed by all employees and any third parties that provide goods and services on our behalf.

 The objective of this Policy is to provide a framework through which the owner can achieve service excellence for people with disabilities.
-The owner is committed to providing a respectful, welcoming and inclusive environment to al individuals who seek access to our goods and services.
+The owner is committed to providing a respectful, welcoming, and inclusive environment to all individuals who seek access to our goods and services.

-This Policy applies to all employees of the owner and any third party providing goods and services on behalf of the owners and who may interact with the Owners customers, the public or third parties.
+This Policy applies to all employees of the owner as well as any third party providing goods and services on behalf of the owner and who may interact with the owner’s customers, the public, or third parties.

 3. Mission Statement

 The owner is committed to providing accessible customer service to persons who have disabilities.
 The owner will make reasonable efforts to ensure that this Policy and related practices and procedures are consistent with the following principles as prescribed in the Customer Service Standard.

 (a) The owner will provide goods or services in a manner that respects the dignity and independence of person with disabilities.